The Ultimate K-Beauty Routine for Oily Skin

 BHA (Salicylic Acid): Oil-soluble, so it penetrates deep into pores.
 Perfect for blackheads, whiteheads, and preventing breakouts.
 Use 0.5-2% concentration.

 AHA/BHA Combos: Many K-beauty toners combine gentle AHAs (for surface exfoliation) with BHA (for pore penetration).
+The Some By Mi AHA-BHA-PHA 30 Days Miracle True Cica Clear Pad is a convenient pad format that delivers all three acid types in one step.
 Start with 2-3 times per week and build up.

 Important: Don't exfoliate every day.
 Your skin needs recovery time, even oily skin.
 Overdoing it triggers more oil production as your skin tries to repair itself.